DataDog/documentation/content/en/getting_started/synthetics/browser_test.md

 3. Define your browser test:

     - Add the URL of the website you want to monitor.
 If you don’t know what to start with, you can use `https://www.shopist.io`, a test e-commerce web application.
-    - Select **Advanced Options** to use custom request headers, authentication credentials, or cookies.
+    - Select **Advanced Options** to set custom request options, certificates, authentication credentials, and more.
       In this example, no specific advanced option is needed.
     - Name your test and set tags to it such as `env:prod` and `app:shopist`.
 Tags allow you to keep your test suite organized and quickly find tests you're interested in on the homepage.
     - Choose the browsers and devices you want to test with.